-APTN is not funded by government organizations. – APTN does not receive government funding for operations but generates revenue through subscriber fees, advertising sales and strategic partnerships.
+APTN is NOT funded by government organizations. – APTN does not receive government funding for operations but generates revenue through subscriber fees, advertising sales and strategic partnerships.

-APTN is the first national Aboriginal television network in the world with programming by, for and about Aboriginal Peoples.
+APTN is the FIRST NATIONAL Aboriginal television network in the world with programming by, for and about Aboriginal Peoples.
 For the first time in broadcast history, First Nations, Inuit and Métis Peoples have the opportunity to share their stories with all of Canada through a national television network dedicated to Aboriginal programming.
 Through documentaries, news magazines, dramas, entertainment specials, children’s series, cooking shows and education programs, APTN offers all Canadians a window into the remarkably diverse worlds of Indigenous Peoples in Canada and throughout the world.

 Nearly 50% of APTN’s programming is exclusive and can’t be seen on any other network.
 Further, APTN contributes to language preservation.
 The main Aboriginal languages the network broadcasts in are Inuktitut, Cree, Ojibway, Innu, Oji-Cree, Mohawk and Maliseet.